DS-RF/Yambo_examples/README.md

 > yambo -x -g n -p p -F yambo_gw.in

-and change the response block to 6 Ry:
+and change the response block to 6-10 Ry:

 ```
+NGsBlkXp= 6                Ry    # [Xp] Response block size
 ```

 The detailed description of the example is [here](Example_02/YAMBO_Tutorial-3.1_GW_Band_Structure.pdf)